nicozerpa/website/src/articles/which-ui-framework-should-you-use-in-your-next-project.md

 ---
-title: Which UI Framework Should You Use in Your Next Project?
+title: Which UI framework should you use in your next project?
 id: 20210313
 description: When creating a new front-end project, the question of choosing which framework to use always come to mind.
 In this article, you'll see how to do it.
 published: true